There are very few people who cannot get the coronavirus vaccine.

 The coronavirus vaccine is suitable for people with disorders of the immune system.

-People with underlying health conditions
+Children aged 12 to 15 with underlying health conditions

 If you're taking medication